matrix-org/matrix-spec-proposals/drafts/cs-v2-http-api.rst

         // Servers must support the "timeline" ordering - which is linearised logical chronological ordering.
         // XXX: should this be done per-request rather than per-filter?
 Given streaming APIs (like eventStream)
         // will be limited to sorting via timeline due to causality...
+        // XXX: conversely, does it make sense to be able to change sort order on a query by query basis for the same pagination stream? surely not...
         sort: [
             // sort by sender, and then by the timeline {